webqit/webqit-community.docs/oohtml/README.md

 To report bugs or request features, please submit an [issue](https://github.com/webqit/oohtml/issues).

 ## Discusions (new)
-We now have a dedicated [Github Discussions](https://github.com/webqit/oohtml/discussions) for OOHTML.
+We now have [Github Discussions](https://github.com/webqit/oohtml/discussions) for OOHTML.
 General feedback may be taken here instead of filing an issue.

 ## License